 The First Year Startup Grants are created to aid students in their college experience and help to cover expenses associated with necessary school items, including but not limited to, school supplies, residential hall supplies, and winter clothing.
-These grants are awarded to students coming from families with less than $75,000 in family income or who are receiving a federal Pell Grant.
+These grants are awarded to students coming from families with less than $75,000 in family income.

 The grant includes a waiver of the $1,550 summer earning expectation, a $500 bookstore credit, and $1,000 in startup grant funds.

 These funds will continue to be reflected in your financial assistance offer which you can see in your NetPartner portal.
 They can be used for necessary school items including but not limited to school supplies, residential hall supplies, and winter clothing.
 You are not required to purchase these items from one particular place or to show a proof of purchase.

 - $500 Bookstore Credit: These funds are sourced from the startup grant funds that will continue to be reflected in your financial assistance offer and will be available to you in August.
 This credit can be used for any item at the bookstore including but not limited to books, technology, and school supplies.